-This cast iron cornbread is you classic Southern styled skillet cornbread with a perfect crust but extra moist.
+This cast iron cornbread is your classic Southern styled skillet cornbread with a perfect crust, but extra moist.
 Serve as a side dish.

 This cast iron cornbread is baked in a cast iron skillet.
 This is common practice in the South.

 Southern cornbread is more savory than sweet cornbread, which is popular in the North.

 This type of cornbread is usually eaten as a side dish and goes perfectly with fried chicken.

 According to my friend from the great state of Georgia, “cornbread can be eaten with many things.
 Usually things like fried chicken, almost any veggie, barbecue, and so on”